-At the collegiate or amateur level, the National Collegiate Athletic Association, or NCAA, regulates over 1,200 athletes.
-The NCAA is also tasked with developing and administering the athletic programs of numerous college and universities throughout the United States and provides assistance to over 450,000 college athletes competing in university-level sports.
+At the collegiate or amateur level, the National Collegiate Athletic Association, or NCAA, oversees the athletic programs of numerous college and universities throughout the United States and provides assistance to athletes competing in college sports.
 According to NCAA bylaws, universities seeking to recruit high school-level athletes must comply with strict contact requirements and can only solicit athletes’ interest at certain times and through certain means.
 Many universities try to bend these rules or exploit gray areas in their interpretation.
 This gives rise to frequent legal disputes between universities, high schools, athletes, and their parents.

 Another important law applicable to collegiate level sports is Title IX.
 Passed in 1972, the act makes it illegal for any federally funded university to discriminate against students based on sex or gender.
-The policy goal of this legislation is to foster equality for women’s sports and to ensure that sufficient funding and support is dedicated to women’s athletic programs.
-The Office for Civil Rights administers Title IX, and it has developed a three-prong test to guide schools in developing their athletic programs and funding:
+The policy goal of this legislation is to foster equality for women’s sports and to ensure that sufficient funding and support are dedicated to women’s athletic programs.
+The Office for Civil Rights administers Title IX and investigates complaints of violations.
+People who have suffered harm from Title IX violations also can file lawsuits in court.